oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/DatabaseVersion.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-   - This code file is part of the alephium project and contains a final case class and an object for DatabaseVersion.
+   - This code file is part of the oxyg3nium project and contains a final case class and an object for DatabaseVersion.

 2. What is the license for this code?
    - This code is licensed under the GNU Lesser General Public License, version 3 or later.